 - Noninvasive tumor and T-cell bioluminescent imaging to characterize trafficking of T-cell subsets

-- Investigating the solid tumor microenvironment to identify novel cancer antigen targets for adoptive T-cell therapy
+- Further investigate the solid tumor microenvironment to identify novel cancer antigen targets for adoptive T-cell therapy

 - Molecular characterization of lung adenocarcinoma morphological subtypes

-Dr. Adusumilli trained as a research fellow at Memorial Sloan-Kettering and subsequently completed his thoracic surgery training at the University of Pittsburgh Medical Center.
-He then returned to Memorial Sloan-Kettering in 2007, specifically recruited to bolster the thoracic surgery translational research program within the Department of Surgery.
+Dr. Adusumilli trained as a research fellow at Memorial Sloan Kettering and subsequently completed his thoracic surgery training at the University of Pittsburgh Medical Center.
+He then returned to Memorial Sloan Kettering in 2007, after being specifically recruited to bolster the thoracic surgery translational research program within the Department of Surgery.

 - Department of Defense (DoD) Breast Cancer Breakthrough Award

-- Department of Defense (DoD) Technology/Therapeutic Development Award
+- Department of Defense (DoD) Investigator-Initiated Translational Research Award

-- Department of Defense (DoD) Lung Cancer Promising Clinician Research Award
+- Department of Defense (DoD) Translational Team Science Award

-- National Lung Cancer Partnership Career Development Award
+- Druckenmiller Center for Lung Cancer Research Award

-- MSKCC’s Experimental Therapeutics Center (ETC) Drug Discovery and Development Award
+- MSK Experimental Therapeutics Drug Discovery and Development Award